 Sussex musicians have been chosen to accompany Girls Aloud on tour after their cover of one of the girl group’s hits became an internet sensation.

-The five members of Absent Elk caught the nation’s attention after their version of the Girls Aloud song The Loving Kind became the most watched YouTube music video in the world with 50,000 plays in a week.
+The five members of Absent Elk caught the nation’s attention after their version of the Girls Aloud song The Loving Kind became the most watched YouTube music video in the world with 50,000 plays

 The Shoreham-based group are used to good news – they signed a four album deal with Sony for a six-figure sum last summer.